Fitness

 20 Easy Exercises to Help Reduce Stress

 1. Mind exercises focus on your brain rather than your whole body.
 However, they will ultimately have an impact on your entire body.
-You can use… Trista - December 6, 2020
+You can use… Trista Smith - December 6, 2020

 Stress is a natural fact of life.
 In small doses, it can boost alertness and performance.
 However, when you are always stressed, it can have a significant negative impact.
 The stress response system releases hormones in response to stressors.
 Although beneficial in small increments, when the fluctuations become chronic, it can quickly lead to health concerns.